uTensor/utensor-helloworld/docs/blog.md

 # TinyML via Code Generation

+## Table of Content
+- Introduction
+- Requirements
+- Environment Setup
+- Sample Project
+- Model Creation and Code Generation
+- Device Code
+- Deployment

+# Introduction

  In an earlier post, I discussed some motivations of why we created uTensor to bring ML to MCUs.
 There are currently three ways to deploy ML models to MCUs: Interpreter, Code-Generation, and Compiler.
-They each have their trade-offs as summarized in the table below:
+They each have their trade-offs:

  - Memory Usage
  - Code Size